-- 15. Genesis Global Capital did not register the offer or sale of the Genesis Yield securities with the SEC and there was no registration statement in effect as to the Genesis Yield securities as required under Section 5 of the Securities Act.
-Because no applicable exemption from registration applied, Genesis Global Capital's failure to register the Genesis Yield securities violated Section 5 of the Securities Act. - 16.
-Because Genesis Global Capital offered or sold securities to members of the Class in violation of Section 5 of the Securities Act, Genesis Global Capital violated Section 12(a)(1) of the Securities Act and Plaintiffs and members of the Class are entitled to recover the consideration paid for the securities less the amount of any income received thereon, upon the tender of such security, or for damages if the securities are no longer owned. - 17.
-Under the Securities Act, the Company is strictly liable for its violations of Section 12(a)(1).
-But for Genesis Global Capital's bankruptcy, it would have been named as a defendant for violating Section 12(a)(1) of the Securities Act. - 18.
-Under Section 15 of the Securities Act, the following Defendants were controlling persons of Genesis Global Capital during the Class Period through stock ownership, agency, or otherwise, or who, pursuant to or in connection with an agreement or understanding with one or more other persons by or through stock ownership, agency, or otherwise, controlled Genesis Global Capital: a) Defendant DCG as 100% owner of Genesis Global Capital through GGH; b) Defendant Silbert, founder of DCG and controlling shareholder of DCG (40% share ownership) and chair of the DCG board of directors and its CEO; c) Defendants Hutchins and Lenihan, as members of the board of directors of DCG; d) Defendant Kraines, the former CFO of DCG and a member of the boards of GGH and the Company; e) Defendant Murphy, the COO and President of DCG and a member of the boards of GGH and the Company; e) Defendant Moro, the former CEO of Genesis Global Capital, and f) Defendant Islim, the COO and interim CEO of Genesis Global Capital and member of the boards of GGH and the Company.

-- 19. Defendants DCG, Silbert, Hutchins, Lenihan, Kraines, Murphy, Moro, and Islim are referred to as the "Securities Act Defendants." - 20.
-Because Defendants DCG, Silbert, Hutchins, Lenihan, Kraines, Murphy, Moro, and Islim were controlling persons of the Company, each of them is liable jointly and severally with and to the same extent as the Company to members of the Class under Section 15 of the Securities Act.
+- 20. Under the Securities Act, the Company is strictly liable for its violations of Section 12(a)(1).
+But for Genesis Global Capital's bankruptcy, it would have been named as a defendant for violating Section 12(a)(1) of the Securities Act. - 21.
+Under Section 15 of the Securities Act, the following Defendants were controlling persons of Genesis Global Capital during the Class Period through stock ownership, agency, or otherwise, or who, pursuant to or in connection with an agreement or understanding with one or more other persons by or through stock ownership, agency, or otherwise, controlled Genesis Global Capital: a) Defendant DCG as 100% owner of Genesis Global Capital through GGH; b) Defendant Silbert, founder of DCG and controlling shareholder of DCG (40% share ownership) and chair of the DCG board of directors and its CEO; c) Defendants Hutchins and Lenihan, as members of the board of directors of DCG; d) Defendant Kraines, the former CFO of DCG and a member of the board of GGH, which was the sole managing member of the Company; e) Defendant Murphy, the COO and President of DCG and a member of the board of GGH, which was the sole managing member of GGH, which was the sole managing member of the Company; f) Defendant Moro, the former CEO of Genesis Global Capital and member of the board of GGH, which was the sole managing member of the Company. - 22.
+Defendants DCG, Silbert, Hutchins, Lenihan, Kraines, Murphy, Moro, and Islim are referred to as the "Securities Act Defendants." - 23.
+Because the Securities Act Defendants were controlling persons of the Company, each of them is liable jointly and severally with and to the same extent as the Company to members of the Class under Section 15 of the Securities Act.